ceilican/MantisWiki/Bootstrap-Database-Download-Links.md

 d90949754c0990b1ce72aab2decf0bea  mantis-cli-beta1-bootstrap-morden-db.zip
 ```

-On Linux and MacOS Unzip this to the datadir folder.
+On Linux unzip this to the datadir folder.
 Assuming the default `$HOME/.mantis` ...
 ```
 cd ~/.mantis
 unzip ~/mantis-cli-beta1-bootstrap-morden-db.zip
 ```
+On MacOS use `tar xzvf mantis-cli-beta1-bootstrap-morden-db.zip`

 On Windows extract the files by right clicking on the zip file and using `Extract All...`